KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 1. Fork this repository.
 2. Make your improved contributions.
 3. Create your new branch
-4. Make a pull re with a brief description of
+4. Make a pull req with a brief description of